fiaisis/frontend/README.md

 Runs the Vite dev server on http://localhost:3000.

-- For integration testing inside SciGateway, build with `yarn build` and start SciGateway.
-The plugin will be available at the route configured in SciGateway (typically `/fia`).
+- For quick standalone development (no SciGateway), the web app will be hosted at http://localhost:3000 by default.
-- For quick standalone development (no SciGateway), use http://localhost:3000.
+- For testing as a plugin for SciGateway, build with `yarn build` and start SciGateway.
+The plugin will be available at the route configured in SciGateway.

-Other useful dev commands:
+#### Other useful dev commands:

 - `yarn preview`: Serves the built `build/` output for local checks.
-Do not run this on the same port SciGateway uses (5001) at the same time.
 - `yarn serve:build`: Builds and previews on port 5001.
-Avoid running while SciGateway is serving the static plugin to prevent port conflicts.

 ## Container files

 Certain features of the frontend such as the help page are handled by files in SciGateway which are overwritten during production to display the correct information to users.
 Files for this purpose are stored in the [`container`](https://github.com/fiaisis/frontend/tree/main/container) folder.
 Any changes made locally to this folder won't be visible when running the web application using `yarn start`.
-So to test changes you need to create a container image.
+So to test changes, you either need to modify SciGateway's files or create a container image.
 To do this we recommend installing and using [Docker](https://www.docker.com/).

 #### To build the frontend: